lloydjatkinson/vue-numeral-filter/README.md

 ```

 ###  Predefined Filters
-A number of predefined filters are also provided for ease-of-use and readability.
+A number of commonly used predefined filters are also provided for ease-of-use and readability.

 | Type                | Numeral                                   | Alias                            | Result      |
 |---------------------|-------------------------------------------|----------------------------------|-------------|